Everything you need to know about Emmy-Award winning Euphoria

 Toby Wallace (Pistol, The Society) as Wayne

-Previous cast members include:
+Previous cast members included:

 Barbie Ferreira (Unpregnant, Nope) as Kat Hernandez